- How Much Money Is Needed To Invest In Rental Property?

 A condominium or townhouse is usually more affordable compared to a single-family house with a similar floor area in the same vicinity.

 This is not always the case.
 But most of the time, the above mentioned is true.

 A low priced studio apartment or shoebox apartment for example, offers a new real estate investor an easier entry into the industry.
 This in turn will allow them to learn the trade and get familiar with landlording before jumping head-first into a bigger purchase in future.

 New condominiums often conduct sales launch events with a lot of fanfare.
-And this is bring banks and lenders into the picture to offer attractive mortgages with discounts and freebies to buyers.
+And this brings banks and lenders into the picture to offer attractive mortgages with discounts and freebies to buyers.